diegoabt/Img2net/README.md

 - [Nextrout](https://github.com/Danielaleite/Nextrout)

+That repository itself needs some dependecies coming from some GitLab repositories, so you will need an [account](https://about.gitlab.com/).

 Once _Nextrout_ is cloned, the next step is to install the other python packages found in `requirements.txt`:

 ```